-Bargaining unit employees on the active payroll as of the implementation date of this Agreement who have completed at least twelve months of benefits eligible service at the University as October 1, 2015 shall receive a progression increase or progression bonus (or a combination thereof) according to the provisions above.
+Bargaining unit employees on the active payroll as of the implementation date of this Agreement who have completed at least twelve months of benefits eligible service at the University as of December 5, 2018 shall receive a progression increase or progression bonus (or a combination thereof) according to the provisions above in the amount of \$850 (prorated for weekly hours other than 35).

-Bargaining unit employees on the active payroll as of the implementation date of this Agreement who have completed at least twelve months of benefits eligible service at the University as October 1, 2016 shall receive a progression increase or progression bonus (or a combination thereof) according to the provisions above.
+Bargaining unit employees on the active payroll as of the implementation date of this Agreement who have completed at least twelve months of benefits eligible service at the University as of October 1, 2019 shall receive a progression increase or progression bonus (or a combination thereof) according to the provisions above in the amount of \$875 (prorated for weekly hours other than 35).

-Bargaining unit employees on the active payroll as of the implementation date of this Agreement who have completed at least twelve months of benefits eligible service at the University as October 1, 2017 shall receive a progression increase or progression bonus (or a combination thereof) according to the provisions above.
+Bargaining unit employees on the active payroll as of the implementation date of this Agreement who have completed at least twelve months of benefits eligible service at the University as of October 1, 2020 shall receive a progression increase or progression bonus (or a combination thereof) according to the provisions above in the amount of \$900 (prorated for weekly hours other than 35).